 Javed (Viveik Kalra) is a British Pakistani young man growing up in Luton during the turbulent social changes of 1987.
 Here Javed longs to further his ambitions of becoming a writer, working on poetry while writing song lyrics for his best friend, Matt (Dean-Charles Chaplin).
 However, no matter how hard he tries to build a portfolio of work, his journalistic ambitions remain stifled by his father Malik (Kulvinder Ghir).
 Malik is deeply proud of his Pakistani roots and his family’s new life in Britain, but he also clashes with his children as they embrace British culture.
 For Malik, Javed’s future lies in medicine or law, not writing.

-Defying his father wishes, Javed signs up for sixth form college to study English Literature.
-While telling his father he studying law.
-The college, in turn introducing Javed to a wealth of new experiences and ideas.
-As he meets fellow outsider Roops (Aaron Phagura).
-A Springsteen fan who opens up Javed’s world to the writing and music of the ‘Boss’.
-Unleashing his Javed’s creativity and internal desire for change.
+Defying his father’s wishes, Javed signs up for sixth form college to study English Literature while telling his dad he is studying law.
+But as Javed settles into college life, he meets fellow outsider Roops (Aaron Phagura), a devoted Springsteen fan.
+Here Roops opens up Javed’s world to the power of the ‘Boss’, unleashing his creativity and the internal desire for change.

 Director: Gurinder Chadha